Test of mosquitoes in Tulsa finds West Nile virus; health officials push precautions

 • Encourage your friends and neighbors to dump and drain standing water and to use repellents.

+Symptoms of West Nile virus include sudden onset of fever, headache, dizziness and muscle weakness.

-Most people infected with WNV do not feel sick, according to the CDC.
-About 1 in 5 people who are infected develop a fever and other symptoms, and about 1 out of 150 infected people develop a serious, sometimes fatal, illness.
+Most people infected with the virus don't feel sick, according to the CDC.
+About 1 in 5 people who are infected develop fever and other symptoms, and about 1 out of 150 infected people develop a serious, sometimes fatal, illness.

-There are no vaccines to prevent or medications to treat WNV in people.
+There are no vaccines to prevent or medications to treat West Nile virus in people.

-Although the months of July through October are typically the highest risk months for exposure to WNV in Oklahoma, THD begins its mosquito surveillance program proactively each May to better detect when mosquito-borne illnesses might present in the community.
+Although the months of July through October are typically the highest-risk months for exposure to WNV in Oklahoma, the Tulsa Health Department begins its mosquito surveillance program proactively each May to better detect when mosquito-borne illnesses might present in the community.

-Mosquito traps are set in various locations throughout Tulsa County and samples are collected and tested weekly.
-This season, 225 trap samples comprised of nearly 15,000 mosquitos have been tested, according to THD data.
+Mosquito traps are set in various locations throughout Tulsa County, and samples are collected and tested weekly.
+This season, nearly 15,000 mosquitos caught in 225 traps have been tested, according to THD data.

 When necessary, the department deploys control methods such as targeting larvae with insecticides, but Dixon said it is critical that community members “do their part” to practice prevention methods.

-To place a complaint about mosquitoes in an area or report standing or stagnant water, call 918-582-9355 or submit an online environmental complaint form on the Tulsa Health Department website at www.tulsa-health.org.
+To place a complaint about mosquitoes in an area or report standing or stagnant water, call 918-582-9355 or submit an online environmental complaint form on the Tulsa Health Department website at tulsa-health.org.

 Making a report does not guarantee immediate action but provides the vector control team data to determine locations for traps, according to the release.

-Trapping and testing will continue until the numbers of mosquitoes subside in the fall months.
+Trapping and testing will continue until the number of mosquitoes subsides in the fall.